Even If you don’t belong to a gym, you’ve still probably heard a lot of hype around spinning classes, and how fantastic they are.

 Some of the “real world” aspects of cycling that you can train with spinning classes are your VO2 Max levels and the power you can generate.

-Training at maximal intensity intervals during hill climbs is a great way to improve your VO2 max (efficiency of your body absorbing oxygen during exercise).
-This is important for both long-duration and short-burst exercise duration.
+Training at maximal intensity intervals during hill climbs is a great way to improve your VO2 max (efficiency of your body to absorb oxygen during exercise).
+This is important for both long duration and short burst exercise duration.

 The difficulty of your spin class is also left up to you, and training at high resistance levels for prolonged periods of time is an excellent way to build up the muscular endurance of your legs during a cycling motion.